 The Center for Pastoral Education meets all ACPE standards, including ensuring that students are informed in writing of all policies, procedures, rights, and responsibilities that pertain to them as participants in ACPE programs at JTS.

 Certificate in Pastoral Care and Counseling

-The Certificate in Pastoral Care and Counseling represents an integrated pastoral-care curriculum that includes academic learning, professional skills, and religious and personal identity formation.
+The Certificate in Pastoral Care and Counseling is open to graduate level students, and represents an integrated pastoral care curriculum that includes academic learning, professional skills, and religious and personal identity formation.
 Students who are interested in preparing themselves for the world of professional chaplaincy will be in an excellent position to become leaders in the field.
 Students who wish to become clergy or religious professionals in agencies or schools will have the in-depth pastoral training to serve the needs of their congregants, clients, and students on a high level, and with expertise in the rich pastoral resources of Judaism.

 Academic Courses in Pastoral Care and Counseling

 PAS 7431: BASICS OF PASTORAL CARE AND COUNSELING